-- a brief explanation of how his or her innovation will improve cardiovascular health by dramatically reducing the incidence of heart attack and stroke; this explanation should be understandable by non-scientists.
+- a brief explanation of how his or her device or digital innovation could dramatically improve stroke outcomes; this explanation should be understandable by non-scientist.

 - solid evidence of the scientific validity of the innovation, such as peer-reviewed publication(s)

-- proof of intellectual property ownership, such as patent application(s) in at least the U.S., as well as proof of freedom to operate
+- proof of intellectual property ownership, such as patent application(s) in at least the U.S., as well as proof of freedom to operate, if possible

 - detailed development plans and regulatory strategy